-Description Girl Guides hall, Great Lakes Childcare Centre, Art Society and Bridge Club.
-Lot and DP Lot 3 DP 1137318, Lot 481 and 482 DP 822663 and Lot 7075 DP 1000971 Infrastructure category Existing category is 'Community purposes' Land area (ha) 1 ha Existing zone SP2 Infrastructure Proposed zone R1 General Residential Zone Justification The SP2 Infrastructure Zone is not an appropriate zone for the uses in this location.
-It is proposed that the land should be zoned the same as the surrounding land.
-While the existing surrounding zone is R2 Low Density Residential, the Housing Strategy may amend this zone.
-At the time of preparing this report the R1 General Residential Zone is proposed in this location.
+Current land use/s Girl Guides hall, Great Lakes Childcare Centre, Art Society and Bridge Club.
+Lot and DP Lot 3 DP 1137318, Lot 481 and 482 DP 822663 and Lot 7075 DP 1000971 Infrastructure category proposed n/a Land area (ha) 1 ha Existing zone SP2 Infrastructure Proposed zone R1 General Residential Zone Justification The SP2 Infrastructure Zone is not an appropriate zone for the uses in this location.
+After an audit of similar land uses in the MidCoast, a residential land use zone is proposed for these parcels.
+While the existing surrounding zone is R2 Low Density Residential, the Housing Strategy proposes the R1 General Residential Zone generally in this location.
 The existing uses can continue within this zone.
-Existing land uses for the purpose of road maintenance can continue under the Infrastructure SEPP.
+Existing land uses for the purpose of road maintenance can continue under SEPP (Transport and Infrastructure).